sematext/docs/docs/synthetics/browser-monitor.md

 ## Console Errors

-The browser logs any errors while loading the web pages such as javascript errors, network errors, etc in the browser console.
-The browser monitor collects these errors.
-These errors can be used to debug run failures.
-These errors are shown in the `Logs` section of run details.
+The browser logs any errors while loading the web pages such as javascript errors, network errors, etc. in the browser console.
+The browser monitor collects such errors.
+These errors can be used to debug run failures and they are shown in the `Logs` section of run details.

 ![Browser monitor console logs](../images/synthetics/browser-monitor-logs.png)